If you're in trouble and cannot find an answer to a question which goes beyond Stack Overflow...

 IT Hares have lots of experience in both Software Architecture and more general System Architecture, and are trying to share their knowledge (and more importantly, their feelings) about them.

-All Software Herecies about System Architecture, page 3:
+All Rants on System Architecture, page 3:

 Gradual OLTP DB Development – from Zero to 10 Billion Transactions per Year and Beyond